awslabs/aws-sdk-swift/README.md

 ## Contributing

 If you are interested in contributing to AWS SDK for Swift, see [CONTRIBUTING](CONTRIBUTING.md) for more information.

+## Development

+### Module Structure

+#### Codegen Modules

+* `codegen/smithy-aws-swift-codegen` - the Kotlin module that generates AWS SDK for Swift from Smithy models of AWS services.

+#### Runtime Modules (under `Sources/Core/`)

+* `AWSClientRuntime` - concrete types, protocols, enums, etc. that provide most AWS specific runtime functionalities for the SDK.
+                       Has several other runtime modules as its dependencies.
+* `AWSSDKChecksums` - implementation for handling checksum in AWS requests
+* `AWSSDKCommon` - concrete types used by other runtime modules
+* `AWSSDKEventStreamsAuth` - concrete types for signing AWS event stream message
+* `AWSSDKHTTPAuth` - concrete types for AWS SigV4 signer, and types related to auth flow
+* `AWSSDKIdentity` - concrete types for AWS credentials and identity resolvers

+## License

+This library is licensed under the Apache 2.0 License.

 ## Security